 Asking your state legislators for change is simple:

 - Find your state legislators.

 - Call and ask them to sign onto the bill.
 Legislators care most about what their own constituents want so they can get re-elected.
 So if you live in the district of the legislator you’re calling, let whoever answers the phone know that upfront.
 Tell whoever answers the phone “Hi!
 My name is (YOUR NAME).
 I live in (NAME OF YOUR TOWN).
-I’m calling to ask (NAME OF THE LEGISLATOR) to sign onto (BILL NUMBER — SEE ABOVE), workplace abuse legislation.”
+I’m calling to ask (NAME OF THE LEGISLATOR) to sign onto (BILL NUMBER — SEE ABOVE), the Dignity At Work Act.”
 They may ask you your address.

 - Ask others to do the same.

 Help get the word out.
 Fill in the blanks below and then email this letter to friends.

 I ask you to contact your state representatives and senators today to urge them to support the workplace anti-abuse (INSERT BILL NUMBER).

 The bill is about human dignity at work.
 It’s about the right to be left alone to do your job and earn a living — without being abused or mistreated.

 Workplace abuse is a serious national problem.
 It’s much more common than either sexual harassment or racial discrimination on the job, and 30-90 percent of workers will likely experience or witness abuse during their working lives.